The first line sets an option for the final document that can be produced from

 median(dta$govt, na.rm = TRUE), # median of one-sided violence by government

-prior_os_seq, # mean of prior one-sided violence
+# mean of prior one-sided violence

-prior_os_seq * 0, # autocracy :prior_os
+prior_os_seq, * 0, # autocracy :prior_os

 prior_os_seq * 0 # democracy :prior_os

-colnames(scenario1) <- names(gamma_hat)
+)colnames(scenario1) <- names(gamma_hat)

 head(scenario1)